lipu-tenpo/selo/readme.md

 Front cover: use your imagination; make front and back look good.
 Use only the colours ‹kiwen› and ‹kiwen walo›

 ### replacing the colours

+## a *sitelen pona* version

+I have never made a *sitelen pona* version yet, so I don’t know what it’s like.
+Once I have done it, I’ll share my experiences in this document.